timcastillogill/checkout/README.md

 ## User Stories

-As a software engineer
+As a software engineer <br>
-So that I can quickly see what this method is doing
+So that I can quickly see what this method is doing <br>
-I want to DRY and easily readable code
+I want to DRY and easily readable code <br>

-As a user
+As a user <br>
-So that I can total items in a basket
+So that I can total items in a basket <br>
-I want to see the total cost of items inputted without discounts
+I want to see the total cost of items inputted without discounts <br>

-As a user
+As a user <br>
-So that I can quickly see totals including discounts applied I want to see the total cost of items inputted with discounts
+So that I can quickly see totals including discounts applied <br>
+I want to see the total cost of items inputted with discounts <br>

 ## Installation